Ziva Vatra - home :: Projects :: Audio :: Media Player :: Mark II

 So I rummaged around my junk box for a suitable heatsink, and found an old ASUS motherboard northbridge heatsink.
 It looked perfect for the job, and even looked quite snazzy in its blue anodised aluminium.
 Making it fit the pi however, required some work on my milling table.
 First thing I did was level off the base:

-And the fin on the bottom milled for the USB/Eth ports:
+The fin on the bottom milled for the USB/Eth ports:

-And the heatsink attached to the pi for test fitment (hence still has some swarf on it).
+The heatsink attached to the pi for test fitment (hence still has some swarf on it).
 It is probably the only "ASUS" branded Raspberry pi on the Internet :-)

-I found that the heatsink compound I used is itself sticky enough to keep the heatsink firmly attached to the pi, so I didn't have to worry about screwing or gluing it down (after all this will go into a system that will hardly ever move).
+I found that the heatsink compound I used is itself sticky enough to keep the heatsink firmly attached to the pi, so I didn't have to worry about screwing or glueing it down (after all this will go into a system that will hardly ever move).
 All in all it was a success, the random hangs/resets had gone and in the case under full load the CPU temp did not go over 55°C.

 Further improvements